christofolo/christofolo.github.io/musictheory.md

 *This is the C Major Scale without labeling the note names*

 ![ ]({{ site.baseurl }}/images/fretboard-c-major.png){: .mx-auto.d-block :}
-*This is the C Major Scale with the notes names labled.*
+*This is the C Major Scale with the notes names labeled.*

-I don't know why the first major isn't A Major.
-There is a lot of history to how music has developed over the years.
-What's interesting is the first note on the piano is an A (the farthest left/lowest note).
-What's interesting is that A is the first minor scale.
-We will discuss minor scales in Part 6.

-You can choose a different "Tonic" and create a new palette of notes.
-For example, let's choose "G" as our tonic and apply the 221-2221 formula.
-When starting on the 3rd fret, you'll notice some of the notes overlap the C Major Scale.
+Why is the 8th fret the note "C"?
+Well, it could have been named anything.
+Why is the color orange named "orange"?
+It could have been named anything.
+Over thousands of years, musicians have come to the conclusion that the first Major Scale should start on the note "C".

 Practice Exercises:

+1. If C is on fret 8, we also know that fret 20 is also "C" (just at a higher pitch) because it is 12 frets away.
+Can you work out what note is on fret 7?
+(Hint: 7+12=19) Can you figure out what note is on fret 5?
+Fret 3?
+Fret 1?
-1. Play the C major scale on the low E string.
+2. Play the C major scale on the low E string.
 Say each note as you play it!
-2. Play the C major scale on the A string (starting on the 3rd fret).
+3. Play the C major scale on the A string (starting on the 3rd fret).
 Say each note as you play it!

 ## Part 4: The other notes: sharps and flats

+If you did Practice Exercise #1 in Part 3, then you discovered that fret 3 is the note "G".
+Let's build the Major Scale off of "G".

 ![ ]({{ site.baseurl }}/images/fretboard-c-major-frets-gmajor.png){: .mx-auto.d-block :}